Research proves that the slower you are in responding to a lead, the less likely you are to qualify that lead and convert them into a paying customer.

 The significance of a fast response time and the difficulty in achieving it has led to the rise of the term “speed to lead” (among similar terms, like average time to response).

 What, exactly, does the term mean?
 And what are some ways to improve your organization’s speed to lead so that you can convert more prospects into loyal customers?
 Read on to learn the answers to both questions!

-Want to see what else we uncovered in our lead response study?
-You can view all the results by downloading the report.
+You can view all the results by downloading our full report.

 What is speed to lead?

 Speed to lead is the time it takes your organization, on average, to respond to a qualified prospect from the moment they become an inbound lead.
 This moment when a prospect becomes a lead can vary by organization, but it’s generally when the prospect fills out a demo request or contact form.

 It’s worth noting: One method of communication isn’t prioritized over another.
 In other words, speed to lead accounts for how quickly an organization responds to a lead, whether it’s by phone, email, social media channel, etc.

 How to improve your speed to lead